 For OneDrive for Business users

 The Private Vault function isn’t available in the ODFB package.
-Therefore, if your organization has no other way to store sensitive data than on OneDrive, we very much advise you to follow religiously all the security measures we speak about at the end of this article.
+Therefore, if your organization has no way to store sensitive data, other than on OneDrive, we very much advise you to follow all the security measures we speak about at the end of this article.

 3. Is OneDrive a backup?